 Do you own a retired greyhound?

 If you own a retired greyhound and wish to enter him or her into the GAP program, please complete the online application form at the bottom of this page.
+If you have difficulties with this please contact the office and the admin staff will assist you.

 All dogs must be presented to GAP flea-free, bathed and accompanied by all transfer of ownership forms (these must be signed by the current registered owner), the greyhound history form, a copy of the racing or naming papers and a current C5 vaccination with the certificate.

 Every effort will be made to make the wait as short as possible.
+The more pet life introductions and exposure the easier the transition is and the faster your dog will be ready to find a pet home.

 If your dog has been in contact with cats and you believe him/her to be cat friendly, please advise GAP Tasmania on your application form as we often have carers with cats waiting and this may significantly shorten the waiting time for your dog to enter the program.